Put golf tees to good use by hammering tees into a box - it's a classic toddler busy play activity!

 Louis tried pounding the tees in on his own, but couldn’t break the cardboard completely to hammer through.

 Instead, I took one of the golf tees and just punched a hole bunch of holes right off the bat.
-(I kind of felt weird doing it like I was stabbing something…)
+Sometimes even the toughest of toddlers needs a little help getting started!

 Once the holes were in place, Louis could line up the tees and hammer them in on his own.

-He had to line up the golf tees and use hand-eye coordination to meet the hammer to the tee to pound it in still.
+He had to line up the golf tees and use hand-eye coordination to hit the hammer on the tee to pound it into the box.

 It was kind of funny when Louis got a whole line of the tees pounded in, when he pounded in one, one of the other tees popped back up.

 Then, he even ditched the hammer for a while and just poked the tees into the holes.
-Which put more concentration on his little fingers.
+That switch put more concentration on those fine motor skills.

 We did something super simple.